Approximate Integrals Over Bounded Volumes with Smooth Boundaries: Test Examples

-Figures \ref{fig:Bounded_Volume_Quadrature_Error_f1_1} and \ref{fig:Bounded_Volume_Quadrature_Error_f1_2} display convergence of the approximate integral to the exact value at an order better than O$\left(N^{-\frac{m}{3}}\right)$, where $m$ corresponds to the order of the trivariate polynomial terms used in the approximation.
-If $\Delta$ refers to a typical node separation distance, this corresponds to a convergence order of better than O$\left(\Delta^{m}\right)$, especially in the case of quasi-uniformly spaced nodes.
-The theory in \cite{VB2019} explains that if the multivariate polynomial basis up to degree $m$ is included in the process of RBF interpolation, then all of the terms in the Taylor series up to degree $m$ will be handled exactly for the function being interpolated.
-The remaining terms in the Taylor series are then approximated by the RBF basis that was included.
-This is leading convergence at the order of at least O$(\Delta^{m})$.
+Figure \ref{fig:Bounded_Volume_Quadrature_Error_f1} displays convergence of the approximate integral to the exact value at an order better than O$\left(N^{-\frac{m}{3}}\right)$, where $m$ corresponds to the order of the trivariate polynomial terms used in the approximation.
+Although only $O(N^{-\frac{1}{3}})$ and $O(N^{-\frac{7}{3}})$ reference curves are shown, if $\Delta$ refers to a typical node separation distance, this corresponds to a convergence order of better than O$\left(\Delta^{m}\right)$ at each order.
+The theory in \cite{VB2019} explains that if the multivariate polynomial basis up to degree $m$ is included in the process of RBF interpolation, then all of the terms in a series expansion up to degree $m$ will be handled exactly for the function being interpolated.
+The remaining terms in the series are then approximated by the RBF basis that was included, leading to convergence at the order of at least O$(\Delta^{m})$, regardless of whether the boundary surface parameterization is known.
+In the cases where the boundary surface parameterization is unknown the errors are larger for $N$ less than between $10^4$ and $10^5$, particularly in the case of $\lambda=0.95$.
+Consistent with the results in \cite{JARBFMLW2016}, which inspired the method for integrating over sliver volumes near the surface when the parameterization is unknown, these larger errors are the result of the projection from $\mathbf{p}_{k}$ to the plane containing $\tau_{k,*}$ sending points that are relatively close (in Euclidean distance) on the boundary surface to points potentially far away in the plane when the direction of the surface normal changes rapidly locally.

 The second test integrand is the Gaussian

 where

 is a randomly chosen shift of the center of the Gaussian from the origin.
 In order to have an accurate value to compare to, the volume integral was first approximated by evaluating